 6. Rotala Rotundifolia

-With enough iron, this plant can be a beautiful red eyecatcher in your planted aquarium.
+With enough iron, this plant can be a beautiful red eyecatcher in your planted aquarium, one with a very fast grow rate and beautiful round leaves.
 It’s often used by aquascapers around the world to add more color, depth and overall features to aquariums.
 Just like other stem-plants Rotala Rotundifolia (often also called Dwarf Rotala) is propagated by planting cuttings.

 Here is a video that shows the plant better.